ABOUT OUR PROGRAM

 Students in our pre-school program, the Freshman (ages 2 ½ – 3) and Sophomore Classes (age 3), have a wonderful introduction to school.
 Teachers are sensitive to the physical and emotional needs of new students, particularly in transitioning students and parents through the separation process.
 Letters, numbers, colors, shapes and computers are taught in an engaging and concrete manner.
 Potty training is not a requirement for admission into these classes.
 Students participate in the entire core curriculum.
 Don’t underestimate these youngsters.
 You’ll be amazed how much our children learn!

 Stepping up to the Senior South (Pre-K, age 4) and Senior North Class (Pre-K/Kindergarten, ages 4-6) prepares students for elementary school.
-Children are exposed to a full curriculum including Math, Reading, Handwriting, Literature, Science, Social Studies, Spanish, Music, Fine Arts, Dramatic and Free Play.
-Senior North and South students work cooperatively to create special projects to enhance our Native American and Astronomy units of study, to name a few!
-Circle Time, Science, Social Studies, Fine Arts, Handwriting and Journal Writing are taught through whole group instruction.
+Children are exposed to a full curriculum including Math, Reading, Handwriting, Literature, Science, Social Studies, Spanish, Music, Fine Arts, STEM, Dramatic and Free Play.
+Circle Time, Science, Social Studies, Fine Arts, Handwriting, and Journal Writing are taught through whole group instruction.
 Students also work in small groups for a more individualized approach to learning.
 Small groups allow for students to be challenged without becoming frustrated.
 Assessments are done in the Fall and Spring and reviewed during semi-annual Parent-Teacher Conferences

-During the academic school year, all age groups focus on science and social studies based monthly thematic units including: Me, Myself & My Family, Community Helpers, Change of Seasons/Native Americans, Multicultural Diversity, Pride, Astronomy, Famous People/Black History Month, Land & Water Animals, The Environment, Plants & Insects.
+During the academic school year, all age groups focus on science and social studies based monthly thematic units including: Me, Myself & My Family, Community Helpers, Seasons & Local History, Astronomy, Black History Month & Famous People, Land & Water Animals, Environmental Conservation, Plants & Insects, Multicultural Diversity and Pride.

 The Nurtured Heart Approach, developed by Howard Glasser, is a proven methodology for creating healthy relationships and igniting greatness with all children!
 The essence of the Approach is a set of core methodologies originally developed for working with the most difficult children.
 It has a proven impact on every child, including those who are challenged behaviorally, socially and academically.
 The Nurtured Heart Approach is used in all of our classrooms.